VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 Inspired by Andrej Karpathy's blog post [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), I was super excited to apply the LSTM and see the results on a different dataset.
-Finally, I chose the poem [Thirukkural]((https://en.wikipedia.org/wiki/Tirukku%E1%B9%9Ba%E1%B8%B7)) from one of the oldest surviving language called [Tamil](https://en.wikipedia.org/wiki/Tamil_language).
+Finally, I chose the poem [Thirukkural]((https://en.wikipedia.org/wiki/Tirukku%E1%B9%9Ba%E1%B8%B7)) from one of the oldest surviving languages called [Tamil](https://en.wikipedia.org/wiki/Tamil_language).

 The goal of this attempt is to create a neural network model which learns the style of Thirukkural poem and writes poem following the same style for a given starting word.